A Little About Me

 When I’m not coding, you can usually find me reading, biking, rock climbing, or tinkering with hobbyist electronics.

 I'm a third year computer science major!.
 On campus, I'm involved in leading the university's computer science club and take part in the annual ACM ICPC contest.
 Beyond that, I love biking around Davis and actively attend robotics and game development meetings on campus.

 Over the summer I worked on an API that powers Sonos voice partners and developers.
-Specifically, I rewrote genre search functionality to vastly improve result quality, variety, and localization all the while enabling support for future mood & activity search.
-Furthermore, in addition to developing internal libraries and fixing bugs, I also architected & created an MVP for a feedback collection website, expecting over 3500 active users.
+Specifically, I implemented universal genre search functionality, vastly improving result quality, variety, and localization; all the while enabling support for future mood & activity searches.
+In addition to developing internal libraries and fixing bugs, I also architected & created an MVP for a feedback collection website, expecting over 3500 active users.